-Figure 5 shows the graphical representation for the packet transmission delay of both proposed and conventional schemes.
-Proposed scheme ORPS_ACO achieves lower transmission delay for transmission of packets from DF nodes to destination.
-Since adaptive packet scheduling is assigned for birber prioritized packets the data processing delay is minimized for the proposed scheme compared to conventional protocols QEBSR and CADSS.
-Obtaining lower value of transmission delays signifies that the achievement of higher system throughput.
-5. Conclusion ased optimal routing and packet scheduling system improves the an and capabilities.
-This strategy has been put forward to decrease link network perti ccur we the network as a result of low energy nodes appearing, selfish failu ak gap connection during routing, etc. An ACO mechanism is used in sensor behavi low determine computationally intensive routes and to reduce energy usage.
-The netw route is determined through the pilot nodes by analysing their energy state, optima dwid scoherence and node recognition cost factors.
-The best pilot nodes are selected and mission is done.
-Dynamic packet scheduler is used to forward the higher priority the kets and hence route congestion can be minimized.
+The use of an ACO-based optimal routing and packet scheduling system improves the network's properties and capabilities.
+This strategy has been put forward to decrease link failures that occur in the network as a result of low energy nodes appearing, selfish behaviour, low link gap connection during routing, etc. An ACO mechanism is used in sensor networks to determine computationally intensive routes and to reduce energy usage.
+The optimal route is determined through the pilot nodes by analysing their energy state, bandwidth coherence and node recognition cost factors.
+The best pilot nodes are selected and the transmission is done.
+Dynamic packet scheduler is used to forward the higher priority packets and hence route congestion can be minimized.
 Compared to the CADSS method, the proposed scheme's efficiency is up to 24% higher.
-Declarations Funding: Authors declare no funding for this research Competing interests: The authors declare that they have no competing interests Conflicts of interest: The authors declare that they have no conflict of interest Availability of data: The datasets generated during and/or analysed during the current study are not publicly available but are available from the corresponding author on reasonable request.
-Acknowledgements: Not applicable References: